 Address: Cannonball Concretion Pullout, Grassy Butte, ND 58634

 It’s easy to reach this display of strange rocks from the pullout across the road from Juniper Campground, and you’ll find plenty of parking at the site.
-The trailhead for the Buckhorn Trail is nearby, so definitely take a few moments to look at the Cannonball Concretions before heading out on your hike.
+The trailhead for the Buckhorn Trail is nearby, so take a few moments to look at the Cannonball Concretions before heading out on your hike.

 Reaching the viewing spot for the concretions is easy and takes just five minutes of walking.
 You’ll find an interpretive exhibit at the viewing area, and it’s definitely something you’ll want to visit if you’re traveling with kids and want to show them something odd, unique, and fun.